Cloudy solutions for the clear skies of WASP-80b: 3D cloud feedback on the atmosphere and spectra of a warm Jupiter

 Warm gas giants, with equilibrium temperatures of 500–1000 K, are especially interesting because they can host molecules such as water, methane, and carbon dioxide, as well as clouds from various condensates.
 Studying them is important for understanding the diversity of planetary atmospheres and the processes that shape them.
 With JWST now providing both transmission and emission spectra, these planets can be explored in greater detail, revealing how their compositions and structures are influenced by their host stars and formation histories.

 WASP-80b is one such warm gas giant.
-It is Jupiter-size ($\sim$0.97 R$_J$), orbits an M-dwarf ($T_{\rm *}$ = 4143 K) on a 3.06 day period, leading to an equilibrium temperature of $\approx 820 K$ \citep{triaud2013}.
-It has been targeted by JWST as part of the MANATEE JWST Guaranteed Time Observations (GTO) program (JWST-GTO-1177 \& JWST-GTO-1185).
-It was observed both because of its favourable observational metrics and to test whether gas giants around M-dwarfs have different formation pathways than gas giants around other stars \citep{triaud2023}.
-This is, to date, the best-characterized warm giant, with both emission and transmission spectra observed over the 2.45 to 11 microns range.
+It is Jupiter-sized ($\sim$0.97 R$_J$), orbits an M dwarf ($T_{\rm *}$ = 4143 K) on a 3.06 day period, leading to an equilibrium temperature of $\approx 820 K$ \citep{triaud2013}.
+It has been targeted by JWST as part of the MANATEE JWST Guaranteed Time Observation (GTO) programme (JWST-GTO-1177 \& JWST-GTO-1185).
+It was observed both because of its favourable observational metrics and to test whether gas giants around M dwarfs have different formation pathways than gas giants around other stars \citep{triaud2023}.
+This is, to date, the best-characterised warm giant, with both emission and transmission spectra observed over the 2.45 to 11 micron range.